-My work in theatre is fuelled by the belief that we can change society through culture.
+My work in the arts is fuelled by the belief that we can change society through culture.
 Does society need to be changed, I hear you ask?
 I believe it does.
-I want theatre and the arts to be a vital lifeline as that of the NHS, libraries, post offices and doctor surgeries.
+I want the arts to be a vital lifeline as that of the NHS, libraries, post offices and doctor surgeries.

 Jake Orr is a Producer

-At present I am the out-going Producer of Nottingham Playhouse, a 750 seat theatre in the heart of Nottingham city.
+At present I am the Creative Producer with HOME Slough, a Creative People and Places project funded by Arts Council England.
+I have previously been Executive Producer with Le Gateau Chocolat and the Producer of Nottingham Playhouse, a 750 seat theatre in the heart of Nottingham city.
 I joined the Nottingham Playhouse team in October 2019 following two years of producing at the new writing venue Theatre503 in London.

 In 2019 I launched Jake Orr Productions (JOP), as a company to bring together my freelance producing.
 The inaugural production was Pops by Charlotte Josephine in a co-production with HighTide and Live Theatre.
 Through JOP I am actively developing new work.

 You can have a look at some of the other productions I have produced in a freelance capacity on the Portfolio page, including the award-winning BLUSH by Charlotte Josephine and No Miracles Here by The Letter Room.
 I’ve produced everything from festivals, site-specific circus, national tours and more.

 After ten years as the Artistic Director of A Younger Theatre, I passed on the reigns of the company that supports young emerging creatives to have their voices and work heard.
 It was an honour to be the founder of the company and to lead its work for so many years, supporting hundreds of young people in developing their creativity.